nus-cs2103-AY2021S2/ip/docs/README.md

 Commands are presented in the format: `command ARGS`

-- `command` cases do not matter (both lowercases and uppercases works fine)
+- `command` cases do not matter (both lowercase and uppercase works fine)
 - Words in `[brackets]` are optional and may not be required
 - Words with a `bar|seperating` indicate one of the option should be used and only one is needed
 - Words in `UPPERCASE` are arguments to be supplied by the user